Skip to Main Content

 Citing Sources: APA

-The information on this page is based on APA 6th edition.
-We will update the examples to the 7th edition as soon as possible.
+The information on this page is based on APA 7th edition, updated in 2020.

 Key Points to Remember